ARM-software/acle/main/acle.md

 ### SVE2.1 and SME2 instruction intrinsics

+The functions in this section are defined by either the header file [`<arm_sve.h>`](#arm_sve.h) or [`<arm_sme.h>`](#arm_sme.h) when `__ARM_FEATURE_SVE2.1` or `__ARM_FEATURE_SME2` is defined, respectively.

 These intrinsics can only be called from non-streaming code if `__ARM_FEATURE_SVE2p1` is defined.
-They can only be called from streaming code if the appropriate SME feature macro is defined (see next paragraph).
+They can only be called from streaming code if the appropriate SME feature macro is defined (see previous paragraph).
 They can only be called from streaming-compatible code if they could be called from both non-streaming code and streaming code

-The functions in this section are defined by either the header file [`<arm_sve.h>`](#arm_sve.h) or [`<arm_sme.h>`](#arm_sme.h) when `__ARM_FEATURE_SVE2.1` or `__ARM_FEATURE_SME2` is defined, respectively.

 Most function in this section are SME2 or SVE2.1.
 However some are available in SME.
 For convinience the ones available in SME will be tagged in the function